omoz4real/omoz4real.github.io/_posts/2023-02-24-run-jakartaee-core-profile-application-on-javase.md

 ![Terminal Output](https://omoz4real.github.io/img/icons/command_output.png)

-This indicates that the JAX-RS/Jakarta REST HTTP server is running with the Jakarta REST service.
+This indicates that the jersey HTTP server is running with the JAX-RS/Jakarta REST service API/endpoints.

-Testing the service can be done either with the browser or using the curl command from the Terminal.
+Testing the service can be done either through the browser or using the curl command from the Terminal.

 ### **Testing the REST Service with a Browser**